faizput/Weed-Image-Processing-FYP-22-23/README.md

 # Weed-Image-Processing-FYP-22-23

-My final year project for research titled Weed Image Processing based on Deep Learning for Precision Agriculture.
-Datasets are not provided in the repositories
+## Overview
+This includes the main code for my machine learning training and evaluation.
+The datasets used for the project were not provided in these repositories.